 Tooth sensitivity may be caused by loss of enamel and gingival retraction

-- Attrition: it is the physiological wear resulting from the contact of the teeth on the occlusal and incisal surfaces.
+- Attrition: Physiological wear resulting from the contact of the teeth on the occlusal and incisal surfaces.
 It occurs more often in men.

-- Abrasion: it is the friction between an external element that causes wear.
+- Abrasion: Friction between an external element that causes wear.

-· Erosion: it is the progression of the loss of enamel and dentin that can be painful produced by acidic agents without the intervention of bacteria
+- Erosion: The progression of the loss of enamel and dentin that can be painful produced by acidic agents without the intervention of bacteria

 It is produced by interventions of known or unknown factors that influence pain, such as anatomical, predisposing, somatic, or psychological.
 In this type of pain, there is the absence of previous therapeutic maneuvers.